MasterChief220/site/README.md

 The look and feel of the theme are configured in `theme.config.ts`.
 Make sure to adjust the title, author, URL, and color scheme to your preferences.
 Defaults are provided for most settings.

-All content is written in Markdown or MDX.
-Adding new pages, blog posts, or projects is as simple as creating a `my-latest-post.md` file in the appropriate directory and adjusting the frontmatter.
-For specific properties that can or need to be set, refer to the provided examples.

 ## Documentation